amandeep-verma/python-njmvcappt/README.md

 location_arr = ['101','104']
 locationname_arr = ['Lawrenceville','Camden']

 if you want to be notified only when appt is available on specific month, for example only on "April" then update the required moths variable accordingly. required_months = ['April']

+NJDMV_R.py - works on raspberry pi
+NJDMV.py - works on macbook (you may want to use cronjob to auto check for a defined frequency of time)